Hiking to Imperial Geyser and Fairy Falls in Yellowstone National Park, Wyoming, USA.

-Eventually the hike continues off-trail towards Fairy Falls flowing gracefully over the edge of the Madison Plateau in a slow-motion dance about a kilometer (⅝ of a mile) away.
+Eventually the hike continues off-trail towards Fairy Falls flowing gracefully over the edge of the Madison Plateau in a slow-motion dance about a kilometer (⅝ of a mile) away from Imperial Geyser.

 On the return hike, ambient temperature is above 90 degrees F (34 degrees C) and energy draining.
-Fluid and electrolyte intake is mandatory.
+Mandatory fluid and electrolyte intake must be frequent.

 Shade from the occasional tree offers welcome relief.